ivangayton/resume/README.md

 - Managing the MSF-OCA cholera response in Haiti
 - Founding a collaboration with Google to map cholera cases
-- MSF teams treated 110,000 choler patients during my time as Head of Mission for one of the sections during the post-earthquake cholera intervention.
+- MSF teams treated 110,000 cholera patients during my time as Head of Mission for one of the sections during the post-earthquake cholera intervention.
 Mortality without treatment was 40%, and in our facilities it was 0.9%.
 No other treatment was plausibly available to those patients.
-Therefore it is reasonablef to assert that over 40,000 Haitians are alive today due to our efforts.
-This is not, of course, down to me, it was an enormous group effort, but I played a significant role, and of all the Key Performance Indicators or quantitative metrics of the work I have done in my life,, it is the one of which I am most proud.
+Therefore it is reasonable to assert that over 40,000 Haitians are alive today due to our efforts.
+This is not, of course, down to me; it was an enormous group effort, but I played a significant role, and of all the Key Performance Indicators or quantitative metrics of the work I have done in my life, it is the one of which I am most proud.

 #### Robin B Clark Inc. Forestry Consultants

-Occasional basis since 2001 (between humanitarian missions)
+Occasional basis since 2001 (between humanitarian missions since 2003)

 - Ecological restoration projects, generally with a focus on biodiversity, often with carbon sequestration implications.
 - GIS and training.